kokocan12/git-commit-msg-validator/README.md

 1. Types Mode <br/>
 Using types mode, commit message format of your project is forced like [{TYPE}] {TITLE} : {DESCRIPTION}.</br>
-You insert your own types in package.json using CLI.
+You can insert your own types in package.json using CLI.

 2. Regular Expression Mode <br/>
 Using regular expression mode, commit message format of your project should be tested by regular expression you insert.